Skip to main content

 lockProviderConfigDynamoDB table permissions for table locking.{ enableDynamoDB = true }

 ec2ConfigEC2 configuration for bastion host, diagnostic host, and PrivateLink.
 VPC ID and private subnet ID required.
+From 1.0.46, each host's CPU architecture is derived from its instanceType, so Graviton types (t4g.*) are supported alongside x86 (t3.*).

 karpenterSupportEnable Karpenter support.{ enabled = true }